nawarian/The-PHP-Website/source/_posts_en/16-crawler-with-php.blade.md

 {
   "@context": "https://schema.org",
   "@type": "TechArticle",
-  "headline": "How to write decent crawlers with php", "description": "After this article you'll realize how much you were suffering with your PHP crawlers.
+  "headline": "How to write php crawlers with spatie/crawler", "description": "After this article you'll realize how much you were suffering with your PHP crawlers.
 There IS a better way.", "image": [
     "{{ $page->getBaseUrl() }}/assets/images/posts/16-many-books-and-magazines-640.webp"